canlo33/minter-dapp/README.md

 - Update the `frontend/js/abi.js` file with the ABI from `backend/build/contract/_contract_abi.json`.
 - Update your information in the `frontend/js/constants.js` file.
 - Deploy your dApp to Netlify.
-(Reference the video for full instructions.)

-## Reference the [main video](https://youtu.be/cLB7u0KQFIs) and [update video](https://youtu.be/-EB2TTQxSWc) for more details.